alan-couzens/bluesky_stuff/README.md

 The second file app.py is the app where you'll serve your feed from.
 You'll want your own domain, ideally with a subdomain e.g. feed.mydomain.com.
 This is where your SQL database and your app will live.

+You can use something like PythonAnywhere to host your app for ~$5/mo.
+Thye make deploying a flask app to the web super easy (https://help.pythonanywhere.com/pages/Flask/)

 Other than that, algos will contain the logic that pulls from your database and you'll get your feed's personal DID to add to your app.py file after running publish_feed.py.
 Will upload in a bit, but to skip ahead, go to https://github.com/MarshalX/bluesky-feed-generator.
 It's all there in more detail.